optimlab/optimblog/README.md

 2. Update modification cache.
 3. Go to «User Groups» and assign the appropriate Access Permission:`extension/extension/information` and `extension/information/optimblog`.
 4. In the «Extensions -> Extensions» section drop-down list, select «Articles».
-5. Install the OptimBlog module for your store (multi-store module, similar to Theme modules).
+5. Activate the OptimBlog module for your store (multi-store module, similar to Theme modules).
 6. Edit the OptimBlog module settings and save.
-7. Go to Design -> Layouts -> Add Layout «Category Article» -> Add Route `extension/information/category` -> Save.
+7. Go to «Design» -> «Layouts»:
+   - Add Layout «Category Information»
+   - Add Route `extension/information/category`
+   - Save.

 ## Upgrade Instructions
 ### From 3.0.0.x to 3.0.1.x
 1. In the «Extensions->Extensions» section drop-down list, select «Articles».
-2. Uninstall the OptimBlog module.
+2. Deactivate the OptimBlog module.
+3. Download the latest version OptimBlog modules and modifications.
-3. Go to Extension Installer.
+4. Go to «Extension Installer».
-4. Uninstall **optimblog.ocmod.zip**.
-5. Uninstall all optimblog-modules and optimblog-modifications.
+5. Uninstall **optimblog.ocmod.zip**.
-6. Download the latest version OptimBlog modules and modifications.
+6. Uninstall all old version OptimBlog modules and optimblog-modifications.
-7. ReInstall all OptimBlog modules and modifications.
+7. Install all new version OptimBlog modules and modifications.
+8. Follow the instructions to install the modules ..